Endre-Tonnessen/team-local-tactics/README.md

 Should this fail for any reason, it will load champ data from the local .txt file.
 Allowing the game to continue.

+## Errors to look out for
+Incase the both server and clients start, and connect correctly.
+But the hero list is ``empty`` in the clients, this means the server has succesfully connected to the mongoDB, but retrieved an empty result for the hero data.
+This possibly means that there is no data in the database.

+### Database
+Should the database for some reason be difficult to setup (it works for me), you can always provide a wrong DB config.
+It will fail to connect, and then automatically fallback to the local `.txt` with the champion data.